 Dark and quiet

 Having a room that is dark and quiet is obvious.
 (I can hear you shouting at the page) BUT go into your bedroom.
-How much light is emitted by the alarm clock you have or the streetlight outside your window?
+How much light is emitted by the alarm clock right next to your head or the streetlight outside your window?
 How much noise is emitted by the clock ticking on the landing outside your bedroom?
-Or the TV box in the corner of the room?
+Or the TV in the corner of the room?
 What can you see and hear within your home that during the day you won’t notice but when it’s quiet and dark outside, become very apparent?

 Gadget-free and NO TV